Statistical Learning: Essential Mathematics

 I used to be one of those people who wanted to jump straight into deep learning without bothering with the math.
 Then I took a statistical learning course at NTNU and realized I was missing a huge piece of the puzzle.
 Turns out understanding the fundamentals actually makes you better at machine learning, not worse.

 Statistical learning is basically the math that explains how machine learning works.
-Sure, neural networks are flashy, but concepts like maximum likelihood estimation and hypothesis testing help you understand what’s actually happening when your model learns something.
+Neural networks get all the attention, but if you understand maximum likelihood estimation and hypothesis testing, you’ll actually know what’s happening when your model learns.

 $$R(f) = \int_{X \times Y} L(f(x),y) , dP(x,y)$$